pakjiddat/Islam-Companion/README.md

 ### Limitations

-The Islam Companion Desktop Reader has the following limitations:
+The Islam Companion has the following limitations:

 * The text for some languages may be difficult to read because of font size.
 * The hadith text in English language is a rough translation and may contain grammatical errors.

 ### Installation
-The Islam Companion Desktop Reader application may be downloaded from the Ubuntu Snap Store.
+The Islam Companion application may be downloaded from the Ubuntu Snap Store.

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-white.svg)](https://snapcraft.io/islamcompanion)